Back to Business! Launch Your New Business With 10% Off — Start Now

 What Is an MT103?

-To explain this, let’s say that you initiated a transaction, such as a telegraphic transfer or wire transfer, your bank will prepare an MT103 document that includes all necessary details about this transaction.
+When you initiate a transaction, such as a telegraphic transfer or wire transfer, your bank will prepare an MT103 document that includes all necessary payment details.

 The beneficiary's bank receives the MT103, verifies the information, and upon confirmation, credits the recipient’s account with the transferred funds, deducting fees as applicable.